FreedomChal/Path-Planning/README.md

 * If the car detects another car in front of it, it will change to the preparing for lane change state.
 In this state, the car will slow down if it gets close to another car, and slam on the brakes if it gets way too close.
 Also, the car will always be looking for a possibility to change lanes, which it judges using a loss function that will be discussed later.
 The car will not exit this state until it changes lanes.

 * If the car decides to change lanes, it will enter the lane change left or lane change right state.
 The car will set its "lane value" to 0 (left lane), 1 (middle lane), or 2 (right lane).
 This means that new reference points will be generated in the new lane, and the spline will make a path that changes into the other lane.
 Once the lane value is changed, the car will go back to staying in its lane.
+A lane change is shown below.

+![alt text][image2]

 #### Loss Function

 The loss function is what the model uses to decide what lane to change to.
 Each lane is given a staring loss equal to the bias against that lane, or the "antibias".
 Each lane then has its loss value increased by a number proportional to the number of cars in that lane and how far they are away from the car (cars behind the car are penalized less by being considered farther away).
-Cars 75 meters away or more are ignored, cars 74 meters away or less increase the loss for the lane they are in by 10, and cars closer than 20 meters increase the lane loss by an additional 100, which will prevent the car from ever turning into that lane.
+Cars 75 meters away or more are ignored, cars 74 meters away or less increase the loss for the lane they are in by 10, and cars less than 18 meters away increase the lane loss by an additional 100, which prevents the car from ever turning into that lane.
+Also, cars that are less than 25 meters away and going more than 8 mph faster than the car will increase the loss by 100 to prevent the car from being hit while changing lanes.

 A lane is considered "safe" if the loss for it is less than 35.
 If there are two possible lane changes, the model will choose the one with a lower loss.
 However, if the two lane change options have the same loss, the model will turn left.